Chester W. Nimitz: Inactive duty as a fleet admiral

 Nimitz retired from office as CNO on December 15, 1947, and received a third Gold Star in lieu of a fourth Navy Distinguished Service Medal.
 However, since the rank of fleet admiral is a lifetime appointment, he remained on active duty for the rest of his life, with full pay and benefits.
-He and his wife, Catherine, moved to Berkeley, California.
-After he suffered a serious fall in 1964, he and Catherine moved to US Naval quarters on Yerba Buena Island in the San Francisco Bay.
+Nimitz and his wife, Catherine, moved to Berkeley, California.
+After suffering a serious fall in 1964, he and Catherine moved to US Naval quarters on Yerba Buena Island in the San Francisco Bay.

 In San Francisco, Nimitz served in the mostly ceremonial post as a special assistant to the Secretary of the Navy in the Western Sea Frontier.
 He worked to help restore goodwill with Japan after World War II by helping to raise funds for the restoration of the Japanese Imperial Navy battleship Mikasa, Admiral Heihachiro Togo's flagship at the Battle of Tsushima in 1905.

 From 1949 to 1953, Nimitz served as UN-appointed plebiscite administrator for Jammu and Kashmir.
 His proposed role as administrator was accepted by Pakistan but rejected by India.

 Nimitz became a member of the Bohemian Club of San Francisco.
 In 1948, he sponsored a Bohemian dinner in honor of US Army General Mark Clark, known for his campaigns in North Africa and Italy.

 Nimitz served as a regent of the University of California from 1948 to 1956, where he had formerly been a faculty member as a professor of naval science for the Naval Reserve Officer Training Corps program.
 Nimitz was honored on October 17, 1964, by the University of California on Nimitz Day.